victorpolisetty/academy-learning-service-template/README.md

     docker
     ```

+2. Verify that `ALL_PARTICIPANTS` in `.env` contains 4 addresses.

-2. Run the service:
+3. Run the service:

     ```
     bash run_service.sh
     ```

-3. Look at the service logs (on another terminal):
+4. Look at the service logs (on another terminal):

     ```
     docker logs -f learningservice_abci_0